actix/actix-website/content/docs/extractors.md

 however, state is accessible as a read-only reference.
 If you need mutable access to state, it must be implemented.

-> **Beware**, actix creates multiple copies of the application state and the handlers,
+> **Beware**, actix creates multiple copies of the application state and the handlers.
+It creates
-> unique for each thread.
-If you run your application in several threads, actix will
+> one copy for each thread.
-> create the same amount as number of threads of application state objects and handler
-> objects.

 Here is an example of a handler that stores the number of processed requests: